-Each new independent non-employee member of our board of directors that is elected to our board of directors will receive a grant of non-statutory stock options under the 2014 Equity Incentive Plan.
-Such option will be granted following his or her initial election to the board of directors and will be a non-statutory stock option to purchase shares of Common Stock with an exercise price equal to the fair market value of our Common Stock on the grant date.
+Each new independent non-employee member of our board of directors that is elected to our board of directors will receive a grant of nonstatutory stock options under the 2024 Equity Incentive Plan.
+Such option will be granted following his or her initial election to the board of directors and will be a non- statutory stock option to purchase shares of Common Stock with an exercise price equal to the fair market value of our Common Stock on the grant date.
 These initial option grants will vest with respect to one-third (1/3) of the underlying shares on the first anniversary of the applicable grant date and ratably in monthly installments over the following 24 months.
-For purposes of our director grant program, an independent non- employee director who is not employed by us and who does not receive compensation from us (excluding the non-employee director compensation described above) or have a business relationship with us that would require disclosure under certain Securities and Exchange Commission rules, and who has been determined to be independent under applicable Nasdaq rules by our board of directors.
+For purposes of our director grant program, an independent non-employee director is a director who is not employed by us and who does not receive compensation from us (excluding the non-employee director compensation described above) or have a business relationship with us that would require disclosure under certain Securities and Exchange Commission rules, and who has been determined to be independent under applicable Nasdaq rules by our board of directors.

-In addition, each non-employee director is eligible to receive an annual non-statutory stock option to purchase 8,000 shares of our Common Stock with an exercise price equal to the fair market value of our Common Stock on the grant date.
-Automatic annual grants vest in full on the one-year anniversary of the grant date.
+In addition, each non-employee director is eligible to receive an annual non-statutory stock option to purchase shares of our Common Stock as annually determined by the board of directors with an exercise price equal to the fair market value of our Common Stock on the grant date.
+Annual grants vest in full on the one-year anniversary of the grant date.